Royal Malaysian Navy: Multi Role Support Ship (MRSS)

 RMN has an outstanding requirement for a Multi Role Support Ship (MRSS) to replace KD Sri Inderapura.
-The MRSS was to be included in the Ninth Malaysian Plan but was postponed due to the financial crisis of 2008.
+The MRSS was to be included in the Ninth Malaysian Plan but was postponed due to the 2008 financial crisis.

-Maharaja Lela-class Frigate/Littoral Combat Ship (LCS)
+Maharaja Lela-class frigate / Littoral Combat Ship (LCS)

 Malaysia has launched its program to procure new class of modern frigate.
 The program is called Second Generation Patrol Vessel.
-In 2014, Malaysia signed a contract agreement worth MYR9 billion (US$2.8 billion) which awarded to Boustead Heavy Industries Corporation to built six frigates under the program.
+In 2014, Malaysia signed a contract agreement worth MYR9 billion (US$2.8 billion) which was awarded to Boustead Heavy Industries Corporation to build frigates under the program.
 The ships will be built based on the Gowind 2500 corvette designed by French shipbuilder Naval Group.

 Littoral Mission Ship (LMS)

-In 2016, Malaysia and China agreed to jointly develop a littoral mission ship where two ships will be built in China by China Shipbuilding & Offshore International, the rest will be built in Malaysia by local company Boustead Heavy Industries Corporation.
-A total of 18 ships of this class are planned.
-The first ship will be delivered by 2019, the second and third by 2020 and the fourth by 2021 for the first batch.
+Malaysia had planned to owned a total of 18 ships of the littoral mission ship in its fleet.
+In 2016, Malaysia agreed to purchase a littoral mission ship from China where the ships will be built by China Shipbuilding & Offshore International.
+The first ship will be delivered by 2019, the second and third by 2020 and the fourth by 2021 for the first batch of this program.
+For the second batch of littoral mission ship program, Malaysia had chooses Ada-class corvette made by Turkey company, Savunma Teknolojileri Muhendislik (STM).
+Three ship will be built for the second batch of littoral mission ship program.

 Unmanned aerial vehicle

 RMN has set a requirements for the maritime surveillance using unmanned aerial vehicle (UAV).
-Under Maritime Security Initiatives (MSI) program initiated by United States, Malaysia will receive a total of 12 Boeing Insitu ScanEagle.
-First six unit delivered to RMN in 2020 and another six unit in 2021.
+Under Maritime Security Initiatives (MSI) program initiated by United States, Malaysia will receive a total of 18 Boeing Insitu ScanEagle.
+First six unit delivered to RMN in 2020 and another 12 unit in 2021.